-We're a month late on our mortgage payment and my husband, who's self-employed, just had surgery and can't work for several months.
-We feel like our house is just more than we can afford—we probably should never have bought it.
-We'd like to sell now rather than hanging on and going through a foreclosure.
-How much time do we have to sell?
+We're a month late on our mortgage payment, and my self-employed husband just had surgery and can't work for several months.
+We feel like our house payments are more than we can afford.

-Under federal laws that protect homeowners in foreclosure, in most cases, your mortgage payment must be over 120 days delinquent before the loan servicer can initiate a foreclosure.
+Under federal laws that protect homeowners in foreclosure, in most cases, you must be over 120 days delinquent before the loan servicer can even initiate a foreclosure.

-If you decide you still want to sell, and you can't sell your house for the full amount owed, your lender might agree to accept less, in what's called a "short sale."
-To get approval for a short sale, like with a modification request, you'll need to submit a loss mitigation application to your servicer.
+If you decide you still want to sell and can't sell your house for the total amount owed, your lender might agree to accept less in a "short sale."
+You'll most likely need to submit a loss mitigation application to your servicer to get approval for a short sale, much like with a modification request.

-If you need more information about how foreclosure works in your state and how long the process will take—or want to learn about possible defenses to a foreclosure in your situation, which could delay the process and give you more time to sell—consider talking to an attorney.
+For more information about how foreclosure works in your state and how long the process will take—or if you want to learn about possible defenses to a foreclosure, which could delay the process and give you more time to sell—consider talking to an attorney.